How to get to Dubrovnik with the Eurail pass

 Wander around the old town

 Going to Dubrovnik without seeing the old town is akin to visiting Paris and not seeing the Eiffel Tower.
-Despite the summer crowds, Dubrovnik’s old town is a must-see with a labyrinth of Venetian-style buildings, churches, clock towers and palaces.
+Despite the summer crowds, Dubrovnik’s old town is a must-see.
+There’s a labyrinth of Venetian-style buildings, churches, clock towers, and palaces.
 Once you take time to dig deeper, you’ll find hidden pockets where locals hang out and even remnants from the 1991 attack that almost destroyed the city.

 Walk on the city walls

 Erected between the 13th and 16th centuries, the city walls that envelope the old town offer vantage views of the churches and houses as well as the surrounding sea.
 Standing at 25m high and stretching over 2km in length, these walls are some of the finest in the world.
-The entrance to the walls is at the left of Pile Gate and a ticket costs 50 kunas (8.50 Euros).
+The entrance to the walls is at the left of Pile Gate.
+A ticket costs 50 kunas (8.50 euros).

 Take the cable car to Mountain Srđ for the best views

-Arguably the best view of Dubrovnik is located 405m above the city on Mountain Srđ.
+Arguably the best view of Dubrovnik is 405m above the city on Mountain Srđ.
 The fastest and easiest way to get there is by cable car, which takes you there from north of the city walls in four minutes.
-A round-trip ticket costs 94 kunas (6 Euros).
+A round-trip ticket costs 94 kunas (6 euros).

 Lounge on Banje Beach

 Unwind after a day of sightseeing on Banje Beach, the closest beach to the old town.
-Even though it can get rather crowded in summer, you’ll find its cool water a comforting respite from the heat.
+Even though it’s rather crowded in summer, the cool water is a comforting respite from the heat.
 To get there, exit the old town from Ploče Gate and head beyond the Lazareti.

 Learn about its history at a War Gallery

 For history buffs, this powerful photographic gallery curated by photojournalist Wade Goddard is highly worth visiting.
 Current exhibitions at War Photo Limited include photos from the Bosnian war in 1993 and from South Sudan after the civil war.
-From June to September, it is opened daily from 9 a.m. to 9 p.m.
+From June to September, it’s opening hours are from 9 a.m. to 9 p.m.